Theodor Göllner: Biography

-Professor Göllner

-Professor Göllner is married to Marie Louise Göllner (nee Martinez), a retired professor of music history and former chair of the music department at the University of California, Los Angeles, where she worked from 1973 to 2000.
-They have two children, Katharina Gollner-Sweet of Falls Church, VA, and Philipp M. Gollner of Berkeley, California, and four grandchildren: Alexander and Dasha (Katharina) and Emma and Daniel (Philipp).
-The couple live in Montecito, California.
+Göllner was married to Marie Louise Göllner (nee Martinez), a retired professor of music history and former chair of the music department at the University of California, Los Angeles, where she worked from 1973 to 2000.
+They had two children, Katharina Gollner-Sweet of Falls Church, VA, and Philipp M. Gollner of Berkeley, California, and four grandchildren: Alexander and Dasha (Katharina) and Emma and Daniel (Philipp).
+The couple lived in Montecito, California.
 Before retiring to Montecito, they shared homes in Seefeld-Hechendorf, Germany, and Santa Monica, California.

+Göllner died in Munich on 31 December 2022, at the age of 93.